Carl Blaurock

 Carl Blaurock (April 22, 1894 – February 1, 1993) was an American mountaineer.
 He pioneered many climbing routes throughout Colorado and Mount Blaurock (13616 ft) is named after him.
 Blaurock and climbing partner Bill Ervin were the first to climb all of the 14,000-foot peaks (known as "fourteeners") in the state of Colorado, doing so by 1923.

 By 1957, he had also climbed all of the 14000 ft peaks in California as well.
-In Wyoming, Blaurock participated in the first ascents of Mount Helen, Mount Turret, and Mount Harding along with Hermann Buhl, Elmina Buhl and Albert Ellingwood.
+In Wyoming, Blaurock participated in the first ascents of Mount Helen, Turret Peak, and Mount Harding along with Hermann Buhl, Elmina Buhl and Albert Ellingwood.
 In Colorado, he also made the first ascent of Lone Eagle Peak with Stephen H. Hart and Bill Ervin on Labor Day 1929.

 In 1912, Blaurock became an early member of the Colorado Mountain Club, but was not a charter member.

 Early life and education

 Carl Albert Blaurock was born in Denver, Colorado.
-He studied at North Denver High School and later went on to study metallurgy at the Colorado School of Mines in Golden, Colorado, graduating in 1916.
+He studied at North High School in Denver and later went on to study metallurgy at the Colorado School of Mines in Golden, Colorado, graduating in 1916.
 He was also a member of the Beta Theta Pi fraternity.

-After graduation, he worked for his father and took over the family business until his retirement in 1972.
+After graduation, he worked for his father supplying silver and gold to dentists and took over the family business until his retirement in 1972.
 His business helped to finance his hobbies, including mountaineering and photography, but it also limited the amount of time he could spend outside of Colorado.